 Expertise & Civic Involvements

 Kirk’s research is focused on three inter-related themes: first, the legitimacy of the law and the effects of illegitimacy on crime and the willingness of residents to cooperate with the police; second, the effects of criminal sanctions on future life chances and social inequality; and third, prisoner reentry and the consequences of housing and parole policies for offender reintegration.
-Kirk is the Vice-Chair of the Austin/Travis County Reentry Roundtable.

 "The Paradox of Law Enforcement in Immigrant Communities: Does Tough Immigration Enforcement Undermine Public Safety?" (with ).
 The Annals of the American Academy of Political and Social Science 641 (2012): 79-89.
 Investigates the consequences of harsh immigration reforms on the willingness of residents to cooperate with the police and ultimately the ability of the police to detect and solve crimes.

 "Cultural Mechanisms and the Persistence of Neighborhood Violence" (with ).
 American Journal of Sociology 116, no. 4 (2011): 1190-1233.
-Finds that the persistence of violence in Chicago neighborhoods despite gentrification and declines in poverty can be attributed to neighborhood culture, particularly cynical views of the police that lead residents to conclude that the police are illegitimate, unresponsive, and ill-equipped to ensure public safety.
+Argues that the persistence of violence in Chicago neighborhoods despite gentrification and declines in poverty can be attributed to neighborhood culture, particularly cynical views of the police that lead residents to conclude that the police are illegitimate, unresponsive, and ill-equipped to ensure public safety.

 - David Kirk's research on prisoner reentry and Hurricane Katrina discussed in , "Removing Roadblocks to Rehabilitation," New York Times, January 21, 2011.